Melling Art Gallery

 In Melling Art and Design lessons, pupils in key Stage Two will be taught:

 At Melling Primary, Art and Design forms part of a broad and balanced inclusive curriculum which provides all children with relevant and challenging learning.
 Through each topic or unit of work taught, suitable learning challenges are set in response to children’s diverse learning needs.
 The school will encourage children to value Art and Design along with the work of artists and each other, rewarding both effort and achievement equally.
-Children's work will be proudly displayed throughout the school, promoting a sense of pride and achievement at all levels.
+Children's work will be proudly displayed throughout the school and on the school website, promoting a sense of pride and achievement at all levels.

 In each year group, learning is enhanced through whole school Art Attack Art blocking days.
 These will be held termly, will have a whole school skills focus, for example drawing, and during these days, children will study a work/works of a famous artist.
-Links will be made to oracy learning as these blocking days will all finish with a whole school assembly when children will make presentations of the work they have been doing to the rest of the school.
+Links will be made to oracy learning as children will be encouraged in their use of a range of vocabulary associated with the skills and knowledge they are building and displays will reference key vocabulary as appropriate.

 Children who are particularly enthusiastic or talented about Art and Design are encouraged to become champions of the subject/ambassadors for Art and Design across the school.
 Children, whose efforts are particularly exceptional, will be recognised for this and seen as exemplars for this subject.